-And the good news is there’s a lot of choice as our top 10 best fair trade coffee brands will show you.
+And the good news is there’s a lot of choice as these fair trade coffee brands reveal.

 BLK + Bold

-Des Moines’ finest coffee is from BLK + Bold and everything they produce is full certified fair trade.
+Des Moines’ finest coffee is from BLK + Bold and everything they produce is fully certified fair trade.

 They then plough their profits back into youth-focused initiatives in their community.